← Back to BlogProduct Guides

 • Forums

-Result: Your child can browse educational sites, watch streaming content, and access news — but can't access social platforms or chat with strangers online.
+Result: Your child can browse educational sites, watch streaming content, and access news — but cannot access social platforms or chat with strangers online.

 • Social Media websites — allowed (with activity monitoring)